 - Soak 6 – 7 pistachios in 1/2 cup of water for 20 minutes.
 Then peel and slice them.
 Keep it aside.

-- Wet ingredients: In a grinder add curd, oil and powdered sugar, milk, rooh afza.
+- Wet ingredients: In a grinder add curd, oil, boiled beetroot*, powdered sugar, roohafza, and gulkhand with a pinch of salt.
 Grind them until smooth.

-- After 30 minutes add gulkand, baking soda or Eno, baking powder and mix it well.
+- After 30 minutes (add 2 tbsp of curd if the mixture looks dry) add baking soda or Eno, baking powder and mix it well.

-- Put batter into a greased baking pan and garnish with sliced pistachios.
+- Put batter into a greased baking pan and sprinkle topping over cake and with help of spatula press topping gently.
 Tab the pan.

 - Bake in the cooker for 60 minutes.